DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 - [ ] Write workflow for refactoring in playbook
 - [ ] Write workflow for testing in playbook
-- [ ] Write workflow for product analysis
 - [ ] refactor the language-specific section re: new cursorrules format
 - [ ] Retro: Adding additional .cursorrules for dev levels, e.g. Junior learning prompts - Learn with AI section in the playbook
 - [ ] Read through Dave Thomas's shared links (on the vpn):